glscene/GLScene/README.md

 # GLSEngine
 GLSEngine - a graphics engine based on GLScene and GXScene libraries with VCL/FMX components for Delphi & C++Builder.
-Class libraries for creating 3D scenes with animation and rendering of spatial objects.
+Class libraries for creating 3D scenes with rendering and animations of spatial objects.
-Includes managers for supporting physics, sound, terrains with materials and shaders.
+Includes managers for supporting physics, sounds, terrains with materials and shaders.
 ### How to install
 1. Download a zip archive of the last release or clone the repository
 2. Run ...GLScene/External/_setupDLL.cmd as admin to include dynamic libraries